VR-Rathod/Code-Note/README.md

-  3. **The Final Gift**
+  3. ### **The Final Gift**

       You can Directorly View on github but i suggest open in logseq for Better view and update This repo regulerly...
-      Look Introduction page For Easy navigate, Now You have all data, pdfs, topics , Links related to This Subject
+      Look Introduction page For Easy navigate, Now You have all data, pdfs, topics , Links related to This Subject.

   ### *Note* :- Repo updating daily use this for daily update content